cisco-open/libnasp/components/heimdall/heimdall/README.md

 ## Populate the client database

-The client database holds the list of clients (indexed by ClientID) and their attributes/configuration for the mesh.A
+The client database holds the list of clients (indexed by ClientID) and their attributes/configuration for the mesh.

 A sample entry: